10 Reasons Customers Choose Competitors’ Brands

 How Social Validation Drives Brand Preference

-What's trending on TikTok often increases sales for lesser-known brands because users see that their peers recommend them.
+What’s trending on TikTok often boosts sales for lesser-known brands because users see their peers recommending them.

 Example: Why People Buy Trending Products on TikTok Over Lesser-Known Brands